elis-elis/clone-instagram-project/README.md

-# clone-instagram-project
+# Profile Page Project
+A mobile-first profile page built with Semantic HTML, BEM CSS, and JavaScript.

+## Project Overview
-Build a simplified Instagram clone that will evolve through different technologies per sprint
+Build a simplified Instagram clone that will evolve through different technologies per sprint:

+1. Start with static HTML/CSS
+2. Progress to a React SPA
+3. Add a Fastify API backend
+4. Migrate the frontend to Remix
+    1. Use Nginx as a reverse proxy to serve both applications on an aws linux instance